Fast Facts

 - 4:10 – Close Brothers Mares’ Hurdle (Grade 1) – 2m 4f

-- 5:30 – Wellchild National Hunt Challenge Cup Amateur Jockeys’ Novices’ Chase (Grade 2) – 3m 6f
+- 5:30 – Maureen Mullins National Hunt Challenge Cup Amateur Jockeys’ Novices’ Chase (Grade 2) – 3m 6f

-Day two sees four more Grade 1 races in the form of the Ballymore Novices’ Hurdle, the Brown Advisory Novices’ Chase, the Queen Mother Champion Chase and the Champion Bumper.
-The two Grade 3 races of the day are the Coral Cup and the Grand Annual.
-Finally, there is the Class 2 Glenfarclas Cross Country Chase.
+Day two sees four more Grade 1 races in the form of the Gallagher Novices’ Hurdle, the Brown Advisory Novices’ Chase, the Queen Mother Champion Chase and the Champion Bumper.
+The two Premier Handicap races of the day are the Coral Cup and the Grand Annual.
+There is also noramlly the Class 2 Glenfarclas Cross Country Chase, though this has been cancelled in 2024 due to the course being waterlogged.

 - 2:10 – Brown Advisory Novices’ Chase (Grade 1) – 3m ½f